skydo-tech/hibernate-fsm/README.md

 then only allow user to move to state from `A` &rarr; `B` To achieve this, create a `@Component` (must), wrap it with annotation [`@TransitionValidatorHandler`](src/main/java/com/skydo/lib/fsm/definitions/validator/TransitionValidatorHandler.java), declare validation function inside this class and annotate this method with [`@TransitionValidator`](src/main/java/com/skydo/lib/fsm/definitions/validator/TransitionValidator.java)

-**This validator is executed only after library has already confirmed that the transition is a valid transition.**

 #### Example